Support Your Brain Health – Get Your Copy of My Book,“MIND Diet For Two”

 Step 3:

-Pour about 7 oz. of vodka (a decent quality vodka is fine – you don’t need the most expensive brand for this!) over the beans, making sure the beans are completely covered by the liquid.
+Pour about 7 oz. of vodka (a decent quality vodka is fine – you don’t need the most expensive brand for this!) over the beans, ensuring the liquid completely covers the beans.
 Then seal it up and put it in a dark place for a couple of months at least.

 Step 4: